Linear recurrences indexed by $\mathbb{Z}$: Abstract

 \section{Abstract}

-This note collects several general results about linear recurrences (also called linear difference equations) in unknowns indexed by the integers.
-We characterize a unique \emph{reduced} system equivalent to a given linear recurrence, and construct a \emph{solution matrix} which parametrizes the space of solutions to the original system.
-Several properties of solution matrices are shown, including a combinatorial characterization of bases and dimension of the space of solutions in terms of \emph{juggling patterns}.
+This note considers linear recurrences (also called linear difference equations) in unknowns indexed by the integers.
+We characterize a unique \emph{reduced} linear recurrence with the same solutions as a given linear recurrence, and construct a \emph{solution matrix} which parametrizes the space of solutions.
+Several properties of solution matrices are shown, including a combinatorial characterization of bases and dimension of the space of solutions.